zoidz123/zoidz123.github.io/docs/index.md

 ### Built For Retail

 DFlow is built with the everyday trader in mind.
-Crypto brokerages selling order flow on DFlow can also unlock the following features:
+Crypto brokerages selling order flow on DFlow get the following features:

 1. Offer 0 fee swapping.
 No hidden fees.
 Neither DFlow nor participating market makers take a trading or "convenience" fee.
 2. Guarantee best execution.
 The DFlow PFOF model uses a decentralized price oracle to ensure market makers fill at the best available market price.